Intensive Technical Assistance

 3. OIB Program Self-Assessment and Information Sharing

-To assist OIB-TAC in learning how your program is unique, the OIB Program Manager will complete a Self-Assessment Survey and share current policy manuals and other documents that affect or are adhered to by your program for OIB TAC to review.
+To assist OIB-TAC in learning about the program, the Program Manager will be asked to complete a Self-Assessment Survey and share current policy manuals and other documents that affect or are adhered to by the program.

 Virtual meetings will be scheduled to discuss and review materials together.